 or on the Hubble parameter during inflation

-The improvements with BK18 substituted to BK15 when combined with \Planck\ 2018 data \cite{Planck:2018jri} in terms of tighter constraints to slow-roll inflationary models can be seen in the $(n_{\mathrm{s}},\,r_{0.002})$ plane in Fig.~\ref{fig:nsr}.
+The improvements with BK18 compared to BK15, when combined with \Planck\ 2018 data \cite{Planck:2018jri}, in terms of tighter constraints to slow-roll inflationary models can be seen in the $(n_{\mathrm{s}},\,r_{0.002})$ plane in Fig.~\ref{fig:nsr}.

-With the availability of accurate and precise $B$-mode polarization likelihood it has also been possible to derive data driven constraints when the theoretical prior $n_{\mathrm t} = -r/8$ is relaxed \cite{Planck:2015sxf,Planck:2018jri}.
+The availability of an accurate and precise $B$-mode polarization likelihood has also made it possible to derive data driven constraints when the theoretical prior $n_{\mathrm t} = -r/8$ is relaxed \cite{Planck:2015sxf,Planck:2018jri}.
 This more conservative and phenomenological approach is justified since deviations from $n_{\rm t}=-r/8$ are predicted in well-motivated theoretical inflationary models.
-These deviations occur, for example, with a non-standard kinetic term for a single scalar field \citep{Garriga:1999vw} or with a more general Lagrangian \citep{Kobayashi:2010cm}, when more than one scalar field is present \citep{Bartolo:2001rt,Wands:2002bn,Byrnes:2006fr} or these are coupled also through the kinetic terms \cite{DiMarco:2005nq,Achucarro:2012yr}, and in Gauge-flation when a non-abelian gauge field in a particular isotropic configuration drives the accelerated stage \cite{Maleknejad:2011jw}.
+These deviations occur, for example, with a non-standard kinetic term for a single scalar field \citep{Garriga:1999vw} or with a more general Lagrangian \citep{Kobayashi:2010cm}, with an initial vacuum state which is not Bunch-Davies \cite{Ashoorioon:2013eia}, when more than one scalar field is present \citep{Bartolo:2001rt,Wands:2002bn,Byrnes:2006fr} or these are coupled also through the kinetic terms \cite{DiMarco:2005nq,Achucarro:2012yr}, and in Gauge-flation when a non-Abelian gauge field in a particular isotropic configuration drives the accelerated stage \cite{Maleknejad:2011jw}.
 The relation $n_{\mathrm t} = -r/8$ is also violated when gravitational waves are not only amplified by the expansion from quantum fluctuations, but also sourced by spectator fields \citep{Cook:2011hg,Dimastrogiovanni:2016fuu,Agrawal:2017awz} present during inflation, an effect which also leads to significant primordial non-Gaussianity.
 More radical departures from a nearly scale-invariant power spectrum are predicted in alternatives to inflation \citep{Gasperini:1992em,Boyle:2003km,Brandenberger:2006xi}.